Levi Howes

 Henry Donald Hatcher

-"Searching for information of my grandfather who served with the Royal Durban Light Infantry in WWII, and came back to Durban on the hospital ship Amara.
+Email to say:"Searching for information of my grandfather who served with the Royal Durban Light Infantry in WWII, and came back to Durban on the hospital ship Amara.

 Any information or photographs would be welcome.
-His name was Sergeant Major Henry Donald Hatcher
+His name was Sergeant Major Henry Donald Hatcher."

 If you can you help with information please email